 A result object MAY contain a property named taxa whose value is an array of zero or more unique (§3.7.3) reportingDescriptorReference objects (§3.49) each of which refers to a taxon (see §3.18.2) into which this result falls.

-If the toolComponent object (§3.18) theComponent that defines the rule that was violated contains a reportingDescriptor object (§3.46) theDescriptor (a member of toolComponent.rules (§3.18.21)) that describes that rule, then thisObject.taxa SHALL contain elements corresponding to those elements of theDescriptor.relationships (§3.46.15) that describe taxa into which this result falls. thisObject.taxa need not contain elements which correspond to subset or equals relationships; rather, the result SHALL implicitly be taken to fall into all the taxa described by those relationships.
+If the toolComponent object (§3.18) theComponent that defines the rule that was violated contains a reportingDescriptor object (§3.46) theDescriptor (a member of toolComponent.rules (§3.18.21)) that describes that rule, then thisObject.taxa SHALL contain elements corresponding to those elements of theDescriptor.relationships (§3.46.15) that describe taxa into which this result falls. thisObject.taxa does not need to contain elements which correspond to subset or equals relationships; rather, the result SHALL implicitly be taken to fall into all the taxa described by those relationships.

 NOTE: See the example below for an illustration of this point.
 See §3.50.3 for descriptions of the various types of relationships.